oscaribv/pyaneti/README.md

 **If you have some recomendation, please let us now!**

+##

+#### Warning: This code is under developement and it may contain bugs.
+If you detect something please email to oscaribv@gmail.com

 ## Acknowledgements
 * to Hannu Parviainen, to help us to interpret the first result of the PDF of the MCMC chains.
 We learned a lot!